2316, 2332, and 2364 Mask-Programmable Read-only Memory

 The 2316, 2332 and 2364 ROMs are somewhat unique because they have Chip Select signals that are configured when the data is mask-programmed.
 Manufacturers could order a 2316 configured with any of its three Chip Select signals as either active-high or active-low.

-Some systems contain multiple 23xx chips with the Chip Selects configured the same and others will configure each chip differently.
-For example, the OSI SuperBoard contains five 2316s and they are all configured with the CS1, CS2, and CS3 lines active-high.
-On the other hand, some 8K Atari cartridges use two 2332 chips and will invert one of the Chip Selects so that either chip can be selected with a single address line to differentiate them.
+On the other hand, some 8K Atari cartridges use two 2332 chips and will invert one of the Chip Selects so that one chip or the other is selected using a single address line with no additional decoding circuitry.
 If the chips are removed from the cartridge, they would need different Chip Select values to read their data.

 Reading 23xx chips with TommyPROM